scipy/scipy.org/www/install.rst

 Installing the Scipy Stack
 ==========================

-These are instructions for installing the full scipy stack: :ref:`the specification <stackspec>`.
+These are instructions for installing :ref:`the full SciPy stack
-For installing individual packages, such as numpy and scipy, see the Custom section below.
+<stackspec>`.
+For installing individual packages, such as Numpy and
+SciPy, see :ref:`individual-packages` below.

 Scientific Python distributions